1991–92 European Cup group stage

 The 1991–92 European Cup group stage began on 27 November 1991 and ended on 15 April 1992.
 A total of eight teams competed in the group stage to decide the two finalists of the 1991–92 European Cup.
 This was the first use of a group stage in the history of the competition.

-Draw

-The draw for the group stage was held on 8 November 1991 in Geneva, Switzerland.
-The eight teams that advanced from the second round were drawn into two groups of four.

 Format

 In each group, teams played against each other home-and-away in a double round-robin format.
 The winner of each group then faced each other in the final.

+Teams and draw

+The eight winners of the second round advanced to the group stage.
+The draw for the group stage was held on 8 November 1991 in Geneva, Switzerland.
+The eight teams were drawn into two groups of four.
+The draw was open, with no seedings or pots used.